Organozinc chemistry: Bonding

 In its coordination complexes zinc(II) adopts several coordination geometries, commonly octahedral, tetrahedral, and various pentacoordinate geometries.
 These structural flexibility can be attributed to zinc's electronic configuration [Ar]3d104s2.
 The 3d orbital is filled, and therefore, ligand field effects are nonexistent.
 Coordination geometry is thus determined largely by electrostatic and steric interactions.
 Organozinc compounds usually are two- or three-coordinate, reflecting the strongly donating property of the carbanionic ligands.

 Typical diorganozinc complexes have the formula R2Zn.
 Dialkylzinc compounds are monomeric with a linear coordination at the zinc atom.
 A polar covalent bond exists between carbon and zinc, being polarized toward carbon due to the differences in electronegativity values (carbon: 2.5 & zinc: 1.65).
 The dipole moment of symmetric diorganozinc reagents can be seen as zero in these linear complexes, which explains their solubility in nonpolar solvents like cyclohexane.
 Unlike other binary metal alkyls, the diorganozinc species show a low affinity for complexation with ethereal solvent.
 Bonding in R2Zn is described as employing sp-hybridized orbitals on Zn.

-These structures cause zinc to have two bonding d-orbitals and three low-lying non-bonding d-orbitals (see non-bonding orbital), which are available for binding.
 When zinc lacks electron donating ligands it is unable to obtain coordination saturation, which is a consequence of the large atomic radius and low electron deficiency of zinc.
 Therefore, it is rare for bridging alkyl or aryl groups to occur due to the weak electron deficiency of the zinc atom.
-Although, it does occur in some cases such as Ph2Zn (Shown below) and which halogens are the organozinc can form metal clusters (see cluster chemistry).
+Nevertheless, organic bridge ligands occur in Ph2Zn (shown below) and certain metal clusters (see cluster chemistry) with organozinc halides.
 When a halogen ligand is added to the zinc atom both the acceptor and donor character of zinc is enhanced allowing for aggregation.